 I might – maybe even later this summer – decide to paint them using a similar method to what Hayley Steward did on her own (which look absolutely glorious, you really need to check out that link).
 I’ve spoken with her since she put them in last year and in her highlights on Instagram, she talks of how they’ve held up after a year.
 I think her method looks sound as they have survived through winter remarkably well which was my only real hesitation as it’s a lot of work.
 But anyway, it’s something I’m considering for the future.

-I then painted our little DIY raised planter (I might do a tutorial on it if you fancy it), a job I’d intended to complete last year but again, didn’t get around to.
+I then painted our little DIY raised planter (You can see that tutorial here), a job I’d intended to complete last year but again, didn’t get around to.
 I used Cuprinol’s Garden Shades Fresh Rosemary, loved the colour and also decided to paint the little back door on the side of the courtyard.

 It was at this point that I decided I really loved this shade of green (it reminds me of a slightly lighter version of Farrow & Ball’s Mizzle which is the colour we’d gone for in the kitchen) and painted my decking which didn’t work out quite as well (you can read about that big DIY fail here if you want a laugh) but it is a gorgeous shade when used on a vertical surface!